cdeddie/TuneTrail-v2-api/docs/routes/spotifyRoutes.md

 Some routes distinguish between logged in and non-logged in users, such as the ```/recommendations``` route.
 This allows users that have not logged in using Spotify to still find recommendations (using the client credential flow).
 These specific routes make use of two different service functions that wrap the same Spotify API route - either a public service function (for non-logged in users), or a private service function.

 However, using public service functions can put strain on the backend.
 I believe that I read online (estimated by an individual) that the Spotify API has a rate limit of around 180 requests per minute.
-For this reason, I created a basic rate limiter that acts on some of the service functions that are present in certain routes in this file.
+For this reason, I created a basic rate limiter that acts on some of the routes in this file.

+All types used are from @types/spotify-api

 ## Routes
 ### ```GET /top-50/:country```